 Things to do in Kassandra

 Families can head out for a day sailing excursion from 10:00 A.M. from Nea Fokea to Athitos for around $68 per person.
-Along the way there are stops for swimming, snorkeling, drinks, and lunch.
-We went day sailing and it was a nice way to spend a day.
-However, I found the snorkeling to be less than stellar.
-There were no fish.
+Along the way, there are stops for swimming, snorkeling, drinks, and lunch.
+Sailing around on the beautiful turquoise waters of Greece was a lovely way to spend the say.
+I know I’ve mentioned it before, but the water truly is beautiful to behold.
+Although I found the snorkeling to be less than stellar, the kids had a lot of fun swimming.
+While we swam and searched for fish, the captain made a mountain of sandwiches for lunch that my kids especially enjoyed.

 Drive around Kassandra